 Partners with Business

 The Partners with Business initiative was signed into law in April 2018 and is based on a successful, cost-effective strategy from BPDD’s Let’s Get to Work youth employment project that shows businesses how co-workers can provide support to employees with disabilities on the job.
-BPDD granted seven awards statewide to school districts and services providers to guide their implementation of the model with local businesses.
+In the summer of 2018 BPDD granted seven awards statewide to school districts and services providers to guide their implementation of the model with local businesses.
+Applications are now available for 2019!

 BPDD conducts the Take Your Legislator to Work Campaign to raise awareness about the importance of integrated employment for people with disabilities.
 People with disabilities who have integrated jobs are encouraged to participate in the campaign.